 Message from the Dean

-The current Graduate School of Engineering and School of Engineering consists of five undergraduate departments: the Department of Mechanical and Aerospace Engineering, the Department of Electrical, Information and Physics Engineering, the Department of Applied Chemistry, Chemical Engineering and Biomolecular Engineering, the Department of Materials Science and Engineering, and the Department of Civil Engineering and Architecture, and 18 graduate departments.
-The number of students is approximately 3,450 undergraduates and 2,000 graduates.
-That is about one third of the total number of students at Tohoku University, which shows the great demand from society for graduates of the Graduate School of Engineering.
+The Faculty of Engineering at Tohoku University was established in 1919 and has a rich history of more than 100 years of history.
+At the time of its establishment, it consisted of three departments and 11 courses, and today the Faculty of Engineering is a huge department with five undergraduate departments (Department of Mechanical and Aerospace Engineering, Department of Electrical, Information and Physics Engineering, Department of Applied Chemistry, Chemical Engineering and Biomolecular Engineering, Department of Materials Science and Engineering, and Department of Civil Engineering and Architecture) and 18 graduate schools.
+Approximately one-third of all students at Tohoku University belong to the Faculty of Engineering and the Graduate School of Engineering.

 The mission of the School of Engineering is education and research on technology to benefit society.
 In other words, we aim to create innovations to transform society in every field, including manufacturing, social infrastructure, social systems, and information technology, thereby realizing a more affluent and comfortable society.
 We foster human resources and conduct research and development for this purpose.